 To complete your dog’s transition to raw, add additional proteins to the meal plan.
 When adding new raw food to your dog’s diet, remember to start slow and gradually increase the amounts until you’ve reached the required ratio.

 Successful raw feeders always look for cheap sources and a variety of options.

 Local ethnic markets have odd cuts and organs at affordable prices.

 Butchers sometimes sell “soup bags” (trimmings from cleaning fish or trimmings from processing meat).

-Grow your knowledge optimize the benefits your dog is receiving through a raw diet.
+Grow your knowledge and optimize the benefits your dog is receiving through a raw diet.

 Benefits are provided through fish oil, garlic, spirulina, etc.

 Remove all processed foods from your dog’s diet and provide natural treats for training and rewards.

-Prepping in advance helps achieve balance in your dogs diet and save time.
+Prepping in advance helps achieve balance in your dog’s diet and saves time.

 Raw feeding requires commitment, dedication, and patience to succeed.